jav-ed/phd_Thesis_Writing/2_Wr/0_Prerequire/2_Acknowledge.typ

 While this short paragraph does not permit space for detailed elaborations, I would like to pinpoint a few crucial points.
 I am saying this as a non-Arab - I was not born in Palestine, I never went there, from what I know I also do not have any family members there, nor do I have any connections to people there.
 Taking away drinking water from any population, be it a Muslim Arab or whoever else, can easily be seen as a monstrous act.
 I know that every human was gifted with dignity, honor and respect.
 Part of this dignity is unrestricted access to water.
-Another important aspect of human dignity are human rights - all of them.
+Another important element of human dignity are human rights - all of them.

 Many more examples could be given, highlighting simple and ubiquitously ethical aspects.
 Yet, even politically constrained academia can be consulted @Jones2024 @Kunichoff2024 @El_Shewy2024 @Brooks2024 @Ram2024 @Khafaei2024 @neier2024israel @Segal2024 @Abuawad2024 @link_UN_3.
 Most of them are very clear in their arguments, such as: